griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ### Fusion Review

-open the fusion inspector html '/gcp_immuno_workflow/rnaseq/fusioninspector_evidence/finspector.fusion_inspector_web.html', this web page will show possible fusions with evidence.
-A believable fusion with be one with more than 10 reads.
+Open the fusion inspector html '/gcp_immuno_workflow/rnaseq/fusioninspector_evidence/finspector.fusion_inspector_web.html', this web page will show possible fusions with evidence.
+A believable fusion would be one with more than 10 reads.
 Then we check to see if there are different left/right genes and different left-right chromosomes.
-Most of them are going to genes that are next to each other and its actually read through rather than a real fusion.
+Most of them are going to genes that are next to each other and it isread through rather than a real fusion.

 ![fusion_table JLF-100-043](https://github.com/evelyn-schmidt/immuno_gcp_wdl_manuscript/assets/57552529/33f699ac-a555-4569-ac01-9797421a3f53)

-The very first row is the only possible candidate with a lot of junctions reads but its not spanning different chromosomes.
-This is an example of a rad through:
+The very first row is the only possible candidate with a lot of junctions reads but it's not spanning different chromosomes.
+This is an example of a read through:
 ![fusion_read_through JLF-100-043](https://github.com/evelyn-schmidt/immuno_gcp_wdl_manuscript/assets/57552529/cccd3c1a-41dd-4c28-9d40-0c9389fd72aa)

 This example shows a possible frameshift in the first row, it has a ton of reads and fragments and is between two different chromosomes and genes.